tlsfuzzer/python-ecdsa/README.md

 **This library does not protect against side-channel attacks.**

-Do not allow attackers to measure how long it takes you to generate a keypair or sign a message.
-Do not allow attackers to run code on the same physical machine when keypair generation or signing is taking place (this includes virtual machines).
-Do not allow attackers to measure how much power your computer uses while generating the keypair or signing a message.
-Do not allow attackers to measure RF interference coming from your computer while generating a keypair or signing a message.
-Note: just loading the private key will cause keypair generation.
+Do not allow attackers to measure how long it takes you to generate a key pair or sign a message.
+Do not allow attackers to run code on the same physical machine when key pair generation or signing is taking place (this includes virtual machines).
+Do not allow attackers to measure how much power your computer uses while generating the key pair or signing a message.
+Do not allow attackers to measure RF interference coming from your computer while generating a key pair or signing a message.
+Note: just loading the private key will cause key pair generation.
 Other operations or attack vectors may also be vulnerable to attacks. **For a sophisticated attacker observing just one operation with a private key will be sufficient to completely reconstruct the private key**.